Villa Theatre

 The Villa Theatre is a former movie theater in Millcreek, Utah, located at 3092 S. Highland Drive.
 The theatre was open from December 23, 1949, to February 18, 2003.
-In 2004, Dr. Adib purchased the old cinema and converted it into the present showroom for Adib's Rug Gallery, which continues to operate at this location today.
+In 2004, Dr. Hamid Adib purchased the old cinema and converted it into a showroom for Adib's Rug Gallery, which continues to operate at this location today.

 History

 Front view of the Adib's Rug Gallery (formerly, the Villa Theater).

 The Villa first opened on December 23, 1949, after being built by then-owners Joseph L. Lawrence and David K. Edwards—the first feature shown was Prince of Foxes.
 The theater had 1300 seats and was built using a stadium seating design that utilized rising seating on a steep incline.
 Throughout the 1950s and 1960s, The Villa was known for being the first Salt Lake City Theater to show new widescreen formats, including CinemaScope, Technirama-70, and Cinerama.
 In 1958, the theater became famous for showing a 10-month-long run of South Pacific, drawing Patrons from as far as Idaho and Nevada.

 In 1960, Cinemiracle, a large, curved screen was installed, reducing the number of seats by approximately 300.
 A year later, Cinerama was installed, which used three projectors instead of one.
 This was used until 1964, when the system was replaced by a new version that used one projector and 70 mm film.
 There was an expected expansion to the Villa in 1977 by Mann Theatres, though the project was eventually scrapped.
 In 1981, the Villa was the only theater in Salt Lake City to offer the new Steven Spielberg film "Raiders of the Lost Ark".

 The Villa was acquired by Carmike Cinemas in 1993.
 Repairs were started in 1995 and in 1996 a large renovation closed the theater shortly while the famous neon sign was restored, repairs were made to the auditorium's seat and carpets, and a Dolby Digital sound system was installed.

 In 1998 Carmike Cinemas began a building spree across the Salt Lake Valley, erecting five new multiplexes.
 This sudden expansion lead to the ultimate demise of many first run theaters built before 1998 in the area.
 The only theaters left following the expansion were the Carmike 12, Holladay Centre 6, and 5 Star Cinemas.